Next info event: Thursday, 19 November 2020 – Register here

 What are the entrance requirements of Swiss universities?

-Swiss universities accept holders of IGCSE (foundation level)/AS (lower advanced level)/AL (higher advanced level) certificates with a grade C in six different subjects.
+Swiss universities accept holders of IGCSE (foundation level)/AS (lower advanced level)/AL (higher advanced level) certificates with sufficient grades in six different subjects.

 2. Second language

 5. Arts, Humanities, Earth Sciences etc (Geography, History or Economics/Law)